 - Then fill jar half way with cider vinegar and add a few crushed cloves of garlic.

 - Fill up jar with boiling water, leaving the required headspace.
-(Some sites are using distilled water, others are boiling the water before adding it to the jar.
+(Some sources are using distilled water, others are boiling the water before adding it to the jar.
 I have done it both ways and find little to no difference in the shelf life or flavor of the finished product.)

 You can also slice the peppers and follow the same procedure as above.
 They take up less shelf and refrigerator space.
-NOTE: Wear Gloves!
+IMPORTANT NOTE: Wear Gloves!

-As I said previously, I have been making these for decades and have never had any problem with the shelf life of these peppers.
+I have been making these for decades and have never had any problem with the shelf life of these peppers.
 They last for at least 3 years.
 I usually keep them in the basement, which is cool and dry.

-Many sites are indicating that they should be refrigerated, if they aren’t pressure canned.
+Many source are indicating that they should be refrigerated, if they aren’t pressure canned.
 So, this year, I kept a few jars in the refrigerator in the garage and a few in the basement, as usual.

 I have to say that the ones that are stored in the refrigerator have retained more of their vibrant color as opposed to the ones that are in the basement.

-UPDATE: Since canning these peppers 2 years ago, I have been storing them in the refigerator, as well.
+UPDATE: Since canning these peppers 2 years ago, I have been storing them in the refrigerator.
 They retain a better crispness and color in the refrigerator, so why not?

-Tools I Use When Canning Peppers
+Tools I Use

 Contains affiliate links, for full disclosure, see FTC Disclosure, here.